-Camden Catholic Football Coach fired, cites racism
+Camden Catholic football coach fired, cites racism

 CAMDEN, N.J.
 (WPVI) --The Camden Catholic High School football team has had one of the winningest records in all of South Jersey over the last several seasons.

-Head Coach Nick Strom took over in 2014 and they've been a juggernaut ever since, 34 and 2 against South Jersey opponents.
+Head Coach Nick Strom took over in 2014 and they've been a juggernaut ever since, 34-2 against South Jersey opponents.

 But now Strom, who is a history teacher at the school as well as the golf coach, has been told his teaching contract will not be renewed.